 - Preventing hangover.
 Activated charcoal is included in some hangover remedies, but some experts are skeptical about how well it might work.
 Activated charcoal doesn't seem to trap alcohol well.

 - Toxic effects from the antiseizure drug phenytoin.
 Some early research shows that activated charcoal can help remove phenytoin from the body, bringing the phenytoin levels back to a normal range.

 - Wound healing.
 Studies on the use of activated charcoal for wound healing are mixed.
 Some early research shows that using bandages with activated charcoal helps wound healing in people with venous leg ulcers.
 But other research shows that activated charcoal does not help treat bed sores or venous leg ulcers.

 - Other conditions.

-Side Effects & SafetyActivated charcoal is safe for most adults when used short-term.
-Side effects of activated charcoal include constipation and black stools.
+Side Effects & SafetyActivated charcoal is LIKELY SAFE for most adults when taken by mouth, short-term, or when applied to wounds.
+Side effects taking activated charcoal by mouth include constipation and black stools.
 More serious, but rare, side effects are a slowing or blockage of the intestinal tract, regurgitation into the lungs, and dehydration.